Frequently asked questions

 We're a family of four with two businesses, chickens, and an organic garden.
 Between that and the fact that our multiple trades depend on a large stash of tools and inventory, there's no way we could live year round in a tiny house on a trailer.
 For now we live in an 800 square foot cottage and remain committed to fitting in as small a place as we can.
 We stay away from collecting stuff we don't actively use, we sell or donate stuff after it runs its course in our household, and the stuff we do acquire trends toward the durable, well-designed, compact end of the spectrum.
 Speaking of stuff, check out one of our favorite videos, The Story of Stuff.

 Get in touch with us to schedule a tour of our available tiny houses.
 If we have just what you're looking for, we'll draw up a sale agreement.
 If you want a custom variation, let us know what you're looking for.
 We'll be happy to draw up a design for you and develop an estimate for the build.
-Depending on the complexity of your desires, your tiny structure can take from a month to three months to complete.
+Depending on the complexity of your desires, your tiny structure can take from three months to a year to complete.

 We accept cashier's checks.
 As far as financing, it's generally hard to get these days, but if you need a loan we recommend talking to a local credit union (first) or a local bank about the possibility of a personal loan.
 Most of them won't lend funds without collateral, and personal or recreational loans carry a higher interest rate than a conventional mortgage.
 The overall lower cost means you can usually pay the loan down much faster.